June 27, 2016

 Julia Slattery: I heard that you had a brush with Apple royalty while you were at the conference.
 Could you tell that story?

 Sean Kosanovich: Yeah certainly.
-So as I mentioned in my WWDC blog, always keep your eyes open for Apple executives, as they often walk around the conference just randomly.
+Always keep your eyes open for Apple executives, as they often walk around the conference just randomly.
 And one day, I was sitting off to the side doing some work and someone comes down next to me and I look up, and it’s actually Craig Federighi, who is Apple’s Senior Vice President of Software Engineering.
 He just casually sat down next to me like he was any other attendee, and he pulls out his MacBook and he starts doing some work.
 At first, I wasn’t sure if it was him because it was just so casual the way he sat down, but then I started talking to him and we talked at least for a good 10-15 minutes, just about everything.
 He was asking what I do, how I was liking the conference, and he asked about 3Pillar Global.
 So that was really cool.
 At the end, before I had to get going, I asked him for a picture.
 And I think it was at that time that everyone else realized that it was Craig Federighi because then there was a huge line of people wanting to take a picture.
 So that was kind of funny.

 Julia Slattery: That’s awesome.